Author Instructions

 Conflicts of interest

-In the interests of transparency, all authors must declare any conflicts of interest in relation to their submitted manuscript.
+In the interests of transparency, all authors must declare any conflicts of interest in relation to their submitted manuscript; more details on the requirements are in the Conflict of Interest Statement section.
 A conflict of interest exists when there are actual, perceived or potential circumstances that could influence an author’s ability to conduct and report research impartially.
 Such circumstances could include (but are not limited to) competing commercial or financial interests, commercial affiliations, consulting roles, or ownership of stock or equity.
 Authors should list all funding sources for their work in the Funding section.

 Confidentiality